 One Bedroom was released in 2003 and followed Oui.
-The LP version is back as part of our 20th anniversary vinyl reissue campaign.
-Pressed on high quality virgin vinyl the LP edition comes with a free download coupon.
+The LP version is back, pressed on high quality virgin vinyl the LP edition comes with a free download coupon.

 The Sea and Cake's sixth album, One Bedroom, is elegant pop.
 Membrane like layers of electronic tones, delicate synthesizers surround intricately woven guitars.
 Melodic bass lines punctuate these restrained and complex sounds.
 Songs are propelled by imaginative percussion lines and shaped by spare warm vocals.
 Prekop’s lyrical style is poetic as opposed to narrative.
 Paradoxically, the resulting album of delicate precisely constructed songs sounds effortless.
 One Bedroom is a beautiful collection of creatively constructed and singular pop songs.